MarieRiisgaard/snakemake_usearch_primertrim_and_subset/README.md

 conda env create --file environment.yml -n snakemake_usearch
 ```

-#### usearch version 12 is insiffucient
+### usearch version 12 only includes a minimal subset of commands
-The `usearch` version currently available (version 12) from the bioconda channel only contains a small subset of commands and doesn't include `-otutab_rare`, which is required.
-If  you don't need a rarefied abundance table you can remove the `rarefy_abund_table` rule and version 12 would be sufficient.
-Otherwise you must download a precompiled `usearch` version 11 binary from [usearch_old_binaries](https://github.com/rcedgar/usearch_old_binaries/) and manually place it in the `bin` folder in the conda environment and make it executable.
+The `usearch` version currently available (version 12) from the bioconda channel only contains a small subset of commands and doesn't include for example `-otutab_rare`, which is required if you want to also produce a rarefied abundance table (disabled by default, set `rarefy_abund_table` to `True` in the config file to enable).
+As `usearch` is a single binary requiring no external dependencies, you can install `usearch` version 11 by simply overwriting the `usearch` binary in the conda environment.
+Download a precompiled `usearch` version 11 binary from [usearch_old_binaries](https://github.com/rcedgar/usearch_old_binaries/) matching your platform and architecture and manually place it in the `bin` folder in the conda environment and make it executable.
 For example, on Linux, you can run the following:

 ```
 conda env create -f environment.yml -n snakemake_usearch